RtoRestart/tech-test-video-game-designer-ai/output/BALANCE_REPORT.md

 This version also accounts for the Range advantage of the Cleric, Archer, and Battlemage, which the duel simulator cannot measure.
 These units are therefore slightly weaker in the win%/cost of the simulation to compensate for their stronger positioning potential in real encounters.

-The Battlemage has also received a power increase alongside a higher cost.
+The Battlemage has also received a power increase alongside a higher cost, to make it stand out while being balanced to its cost.

+This version of the balance does not include any auto-include or trap pick heroes

 ## 4.Limitations